-We have an on-line concert on Friday, December 11 at 7:30.
-This will be streamed live from the Camden Opera House
+We have an on-line concert on Friday, April 30 at 7:00.
+This will be streamed live from Cadenza in Freeport, Maine, on their facebook page.

 Castlebay has been musically weaving together the heritage of New England and the Celtic lands since 1987.
 Members Julia Lane and Fred Gosbee have loved and researched traditional music for most of their lives and blend history, legend and experience into their personable performance style.
 Their concerts feature poignant ballads sung in Lane's ethereal soprano and Gosbee's rich baritone interspersed with joyous dance tunes played on Celtic harp, guitar, fiddle and tin whistle.
 Castlebay treats the audience to a musical journey through time and across the Atlantic.
 The duo also presents special theme concerts on various aspects of Celtic lore, nautical life or Colonial America.